powdr-labs/zkvm-perf/README.md

-# SP1 Benchmarks
+# ZkVM Benchmarks

-A suite of benchmarks to evaluate SP1's performance.
+A suite of benchmarks to compare the performance of different ZkVMs.

 ## Setup